Fast entangling gates on fluxoniums via parametric modulation of plasmon interaction: The implementation of the Parametric-activated CZ Gate

-Following the procedure in Refs.~\cite{Zhao2025b,Jiang2025}, the optimized gate parameters (i.e., the drive amplitude $\delta_{\Phi}$ and the modulation frequency $\omega_{p}$, see Fig.~\ref{fig11}) are determined by minimizing both leakage~\cite{Wood2018} and conditional phase errors within the computational subspace spanned by $\{|00\rangle,\,|01\rangle,\,|10\rangle,\,|11\rangle\}$.
-The intrinsic gate performance (excluding decoherence effects) is subsequently evaluated using the state-average gate fidelity metric~\cite{Pedersen2007}, defined as (up to single-qubit Z rotations):
+The intrinsic gate performance (excluding decoherence effects) is subsequently evaluated using the state-average gate fidelity metric~\cite{Pedersen2007}, defined as (up to single-qubit phases, which are typically corrected using virtual-Z gates with near-perfect fidelity and zero duration~\cite{McKay2017}):

-where $U$ represents the truncated actual evolution operator within the computational subspace and $U_{\rm cz}$ corresponds to the ideal CZ gate.
-Here the actual evolution operator $U$ is obtained through numerical simulation of the gate dynamics, where each fluxonium is truncated to its five lowest energy levels and the transmon coupler is modeled as an anharmonic oscillator, see Eq.~(\ref{eqA4}).
+where $\hat{U}$ represents the truncated actual evolution operator within the computational subspace, $\hat{U}_{\rm cz}$ corresponds to the ideal CZ gate, and $N=4$ is the dimension of the computational subspace for the two-qubit case.
+The first term quantifies the leakage out of the computational subspace, whereas the second term is the squared modulus of the inner product between the actual evolution operator and the ideal one.
+Here the actual evolution operator $U$ is obtained through numerical simulation of the gate dynamics, where each fluxonium is truncated to its five lowest energy levels and the transmon coupler is described in a Fock basis~\cite{Koch2007} with a dimension of 21.

-To assess incoherent errors in realistic devices, we note that in high-coherence fluxonium systems, as demonstrated in Ref.~\cite{Ding2023}, the dominated incoherence gate error should be from relaxation and dephasing of non-computational gate states.
-We therefore focus specifically on the gate transition $|11\rangle\leftrightarrow|22\rangle$.
-In accordance with Refs.~\cite{Abad2023,Zhao2025}, the incoherence gate error from the relaxation and dephasing (under white noise approximation) are
+Although the intrinsic CZ gate error is already very low (e.g., on the order of $10^{-4}$), practical implementations may still be constrained by various error sources, such as the CZ phase error, the drive amplitude error arising from imperfect parameter calibration, and the incoherence error due to relaxation and dephasing of the fluxonium and the coupler.
+Given current experimental technology~\cite{Ficheux2021,Ding2023}, the dominant gate error is likely due to incoherent processes (for errors arising from imperfect calibration, we refer the reader to the analyses in Ref.~\cite{Ding2023}).
+In the following, we therefore focus on the incoherence error from relaxation and dephasing of the fluxonium and coupler, treating it both numerically and analytically.